cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 `-logparms` | -lp | Indicates if the various components run parameters should be logged before the run.
 Must be TRUE or FALSE.
 The default is TRUE.

 ### Test Runner - parameters/options
 The Test Runner component allows for the complete end to end run of a Topaz for Total Test test suite or test scenario.
-The following tables list the input and optional parameters that must be provided in addition to the required parameters for all CLIs, i.e. host, port, usert, password :
+The following tables list the input and optional parameters that must be provided in addition to the required parameters for all CLIs, i.e. host, port, user, password :

 **Test Runner input parameters**
 | Parameter/Option | Abbr.&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 --------- | -----------|---------------
 `-project` | -p| The Total Test project folder.
 `-testsuite` | -ts | The name of a test suite from the Suites folder or the name of a test scenario from the Scenario folder.
-`-testsuitelist` | -tsl | Specifies a comma delimted list of test scenarios/suites names to be run.
+`-testsuitelist` | -tsl | Specifies a comma delimited list of test scenarios/suites names to be run.
 Test scenarios/suites names can contain the wildcard characters asterisk (*) to indicate any characters or a question (?) to indicate a single character.
 'All_Scenarios' can be used to run all scenarios.
 'All_Suites' can be used to run all test suites.
 `-jcl` | -j | The name of a JCL file from the JCL folder.
 `-jcldsn` | -jdsn| The name of a dataset containing the JCL to submit.
 `-targetencoding` | -te | The character encoding (charset) used on the target platform.
 Default is '1047'.